Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 # Identities

 The `Identity<>` value object provides generic functionality to model and validate the identities of e.g. aggregate roots.
-Its basically a wrapper around a `Guid`.
+Its esentially a wrapper around a `Guid`.
 It is possible to model your own `Identity<>` by implementing the `IIdentity<>` interface.

 ```csharp
 public class AccountId : Identity<AccountId>